Hotel Crush: Boardwalk Small Hotel, Aruba

 The big dilemma when visiting a tropical island: A) Stay in a luxury all-inclusive with 500 guest rooms, 12 swimming pools, 33 restaurants or B) Do the local thing.
 Stay in a small artsy villa, buy your own groceries, cook your food and enjoy the island in a quieter way that feels like home.
 Although Option A is always a good idea, there's something to be said about option B. We have long associated island getaways with luxury suites and poolside service, but there are many ways to enjoy a getaway, and everyone should do both at some point.

-Opened 6 years ago by sisters Stephanie and Kimberly, the property consists of 14 casitas, set up in a way that gives each guest tons of privacy.
+Although the property has been around for more than 20 years, it was recently revamped 6 years ago by sisters Stephanie and Kimberly.
+The property consists of 14 casitas, set up in a way that gives each guest tons of privacy.
 Adorned with bright tropical colors, each casita comes with a small kitchen, a spanking brand new bathroom, a plush bed, AC, hair dryer, outdoor grill, television and best of all, a hammock for swinging away each day with a glass of wine in hand.
 If you opt out of cooking, the property also gives the option of breakfast each morning as long as the reservation is made the day before.
 Although the service is friendly and fast, things are still pretty self-catered, so don't look for late night room service or mini bars here.
 There is a SuperFoods Grocery store about 5 minutes away by cab and a few nearby fast food options as well.

-Once a coconut plantation, the grounds are filled with lush grass and palm trees, a small pool on the property and a cozy lounge area where rum punch is served around 5 p.m. daily.
+Once a coconut plantation, the grounds are filled with lush grass and palm trees, a small pool on the property and a cozy lounge area where a rum punch happy hour is held every Thursday afternoon.
 If you want to venture away, the front office can arrange taxi pickups as well as rental car drop offs.

 Address: Bakval 20, Noord, Aruba